RRZE-HPC/miniMD/log/YW/logbook_YW.md

 The Agenda section is a scratchpad area for planning and Todo list
 ------------------------------------------------------------------------------>
 # Agenda
-1. Scaling and performance meassurement (handle MiniMD as "blackbox")
+1. Scaling and performance measurement (handle MiniMD as "blackbox")
    1. Scaling within one socket
    2. Scaling within one node (two sockets)
    3. Scaling accross multiple nodes